Current Grantee Updates (click on cohort year to learn more)

 Dr. Virginia Ward, “Spiritual Formation Practices in Multicultural Contexts” (Center for Urban Ministerial Education, Gordon Conwell Seminary, Boston, MA)

-We hope to learn from multicultural, urban practitioners best practices and models which they use in the urban church and various other ministry settings.
-We also hope to identify the components of our current formation practices that do not provide our students’ spiritual formation with the requisite multicultural skills and dimensionality.
-The learnings will then be used to shape our current and future program offerings and to inform our urban curriculum.
-We will also use the learnings to create tools as well as to publish our findings on contextualized urban spiritual formation as resources applicable to varied contexts for our current students and alumni.
+The CUME team hopes to learn from multicultural, urban practitioners best practices and models which they use in the urban church and various other ministry settings.
+They also hope to identify the components of our current formation practices that do not provide our students’ spiritual formation with the requisite multicultural skills and dimensionality.
+The learnings will then be used to shape current and future program offerings and to inform their urban curriculum.
+They will also use the learnings to create tools as well as to publish findings on contextualized urban spiritual formation as resources applicable to varied contexts for our current students and alumni.

 2022-23